mvgrimes/perl-datetimex-immutable/README.md

     say $now;  # 2012-12-12T11:15:10
     say $day;  # 2012-12-12T00:00:00

-=head1 DESCRIPTION
+# DESCRIPTION

-This is subclass of L<DateTime> which overrides the methods that modify a DateTime object.
+This is subclass of [DateTime](https://metacpan.org/pod/DateTime) which overrides the methods that modify a DateTime object.
 Those new methods leave the original object untouched, and return a new DateTime object with the expected changes.